David-Haim/concurrencpp/README.md

 from one to another, where the result of one task is used as if it were a parameter or an intermediate  value of another ongoing task.
 In concurrencpp, the concept of tasks is represented by coroutines.
 This allows tasks to be suspended, waiting for other tasks to finish, and chained using `co_await`, and thus solving the consumer-producer problem elegantly by giving the concurrent code a synchronous look.

-concurrencpp is build around the RAII concept.
+concurrencpp is built around the RAII concept.
 In order to use tasks and executors, applications create a `runtime` instance in the beginning of the `main` function.
 The runtime is then used to acquire existing executors and register new user-defined executors.
 Executors are used to schedule new tasks to run, and they might return a `result` object that can be used to marshal the asynchronous result to another task that acts as its consumer.
 Results can be awaited and resolved in a non-blocking manner, and even switch the underlying executor in the process.
  When the runtime is destroyed, it iterates over every stored executor and calls its `shutdown` method.
 Every executor then exits gracefully.
 Unscheduled tasks are destroyed, and attempts to create new tasks will throw an exception.

-**"Hello world" program using concurrencpp**
+#### *"Hello world" program using concurrencpp:*

 ```cpp
 #include "concurrencpp.h"